Have you heard of Korean Concepts?

 눈치 (nunchi), “Art of understanding”

-Finally, the hardest concept of the country’s culture to translate is 눈치 (nunchi).
+Finally, the hardest concept of the country’s culture to translate is 눈치 (nunchi), meaning “Art of understanding.”
 It can be explained as a subtle art of situational awareness, the art of understanding and being sensitive, and the ability to listen to the other party deeply.

-Mind you, Koreans themselves don’t grade someone as having good nunchi, and it’s referred to as having quick nunchi instead.
-Someone who reads the room is quick to sus out the dynamics in the circumstances and adapts their behavior accordingly is someone in possession of quick nunchi.
+Mind you, Koreans themselves don’t grade someone as having good nunchi skills, and it’s referred to as having quick nunchi instead.
+Someone who reads the room, even through a person’s body language, is quick to sus out the dynamics in the circumstances.
+This is also someone who adapts their behavior accordingly and is someone in possession of quick nunchi.

-Just like you’ve noticed from other concepts, collectiveness and harmoniously blending in are matters of importance in Korean society, and being skilled at quick nunchi is one way with which one can successfully find their place in society.
+Just like you’ve noticed from other concepts, collectiveness and harmoniously blending in are matters of importance in South Korean society, and being skilled at the power of nunchi is one way in which one can successfully find their place in society.

 And that’s it for Korean concepts!
-We hope this article has helped you understand the culture in Korea even more.
-Let us know in the comments if you also have these concepts in your country!
+We hope this article has helped you understand the culture in South Korea even more and help with your daily life of interaction with Koreans.